amplitude/amplitude-docs/content/collections/workflow/en/define-goals.md

 One common mistake is defaulting to a revenue metric when it’s not appropriate.
 This happens when your variant introduces a change that's separate from the metric you’ve selected.
 If your variant changes how your product page looks and functions, you should choose a metric on that page as your primary metric, instead of a revenue metric that might not come into play for several more steps down the funnel.

 Amplitude Experiment lets you define multiple metrics when running an experiment.
-Unlike a primary metric, secondary metrics aren’t required—but they're often helpful.
+Unlike a recomended metric, non-recommended metrics aren’t required, but they're often helpful.
 They can not only improve the quality of your analysis, but help evaluate whether it’s even worthwhile to roll out your experiment at all.

 To set up the metrics for your experiment, follow these steps:

 1. In the *Goals* section of the experiment design panel, select your primary metric.
 You can do this from the *Metric* drop-down.
 You can also create a custom metric instead.
 2. Select the metric **Type**.
 A *Success* metric states the goal *will* change by the goal amount and direction. *Guardrail* metrics state the goal *won't* change by the goal amount and direction.
 3. Next to *Direction*, specify whether you’re expecting the metric to increase or decrease.
 4. Optionally, set the minimally acceptable goal for the experiment, otherwise known as the **[minimum detectable effect](/docs/experiment/experiment-theory/experiment-set-mde)**.
-This is the minimum amount of difference between the control and the variant there should be in order for the experiment to be considered a success.
+This is the minimum amount of difference between the control and the variant there should be for the experiment to be considered a positive result.
 5. To add secondary metrics, click *+ Add Metric* and repeat this process for each secondary metrics you want to include.

 The duration estimator estimates the time and sample size you need to achieve significant results in your experiment, given your metric settings.
 Amplitude Experiment pre-populates reasonable industry defaults based on historical data, but you can adjust the confidence level, statistical power, minimum detectable effect, standard deviation, and test type as needed.